View All Locations

 Home > Mercy News > Mercy observes National Donate Life Month with service, flag-raising and walk

-Mercy Medical Center, in partnership with the Iowa Donor Network, will observe National Donate Life Month with a reflection and prayer service, flag-raising and a one-mile wellness walk on Monday, April 3.
+Mercy Medical Center, in partnership with the Iowa Donor Network, will observe National Donate Life Month with a reflection and prayer service, flag-raising and a one-mile wellness walk on Monday, April 2.
+Additionally, on April 16, Mercy will sponsor a donor awareness table, encouraging individuals to register as organ donors.
 (Event details below)

 Donate Life Month recognizes and celebrates transplant recipients who have been given new life and hope, as well as those patients, and their families, who are still waiting for a transplant.
 Awareness activities throughout April are designed to inspire people to register as organ, eye and tissue donors.

-Approximately 65 percent of adults are registered donors in Iowa.
+Approximately 70 percent of adults are registered donors in Iowa.
 Still, the number of people in need of transplants continues to outpace the number of organ donors.
-There are currently 119,000 Americans waiting for a life-saving organ transplant; more than 700 of them live here in Iowa.
+There are currently 115,000 Americans waiting for a life-saving organ transplant, nearly 700 of them live here in Iowa.
 Unfortunately, not all who are waiting will receive an organ in time to save their life.
-On average, 22 people die each day in the United States while waiting for a transplant.
+On average, 20 people die each day in the United States while waiting for a transplant.

 Registering your decision to become an organ donor is the most effective way to ensure you can save lives through a donation.
 For more information, visit www.iowadonornetwork.org.